Sezan Mahmud: Professional life

-He received his M.B.B.S (M.D.) degree in medicine from Sir Salimullah Medical College, under Dhaka University in 1992, M.P.H degree from Harvard University School of Public Health in 1997 and Ph.D. from University of Alabama, Birmingham, School of Public Health in 2001.
+He received his MBBS degree in medicine from Sir Salimullah Medical College, under Dhaka University in 1992, MPH degree from Harvard University School of Public Health in 1997 and PhD from University of Alabama, Birmingham, School of Public Health in 2001.
 He has completed his IDF fellowship in Endocrinology at Joslin Diabetes Center, Harvard Medical School.
 He was tenured full professor of Public Health at Florida A&M University and Clinical Research Professor of Medicine at Florida State University, Professor of Medicine and Interim Assistant Dean at the University of Central Florida College of Medicine.